Presidency of Andrew Jackson: First term

 Hoping to make the national bank a major issue in the 1832 election, Clay and Webster urged Biddle to immediately apply for recharter rather than wait to reach a compromise with the administration.
 Biddle received advice to the contrary from moderate Democrats such as McLane and William Lewis, who argued that Biddle should wait because Jackson would likely veto the recharter bill.
 In January 1832, Biddle submitted to Congress a renewal of the national bank's charter without any of McLane's proposed reforms.
 In May 1832, after months of congressional debate, Biddle assented to a revised bill that would re-charter the national bank but give Congress and the president new powers in controlling the institution, while also limiting the national bank's ability to hold real estate and establish branches.
 The recharter bill passed the Senate on June 11 and the House on July 3, 1832.

 When Van Buren met Jackson on July 4, Jackson declared, "The Bank, Mr. Van Buren, is trying to kill me.
 But I will kill it."
 Jackson officially vetoed the bill on July 10.
 His veto message, crafted primarily by Taney, Kendall, and Andrew Jackson Donelson, attacked the national bank as an agent of inequality that supported only the wealthy.
 He also noted that, as the national bank's charter would not expire for another four years, the next two Congresses would be able to consider new re-chartering bills.
+Jackson's message ended on a sharp note that Remini says "almost sounded like a call to class warfare": when the laws undertake to add ... artificial distinctions ... to make the rich richer and the potent more powerful, the humble members of society — the farmers, mechanics, and laborers — who have neither the time nor the means of securing like favors to themselves, have a right to complain of the injustice of their Government.

-Jackson's political opponents castigated the veto as "the very slang of the leveller and demagogue", claiming Jackson was using class warfare to gain support from the common man.
+Jackson's enemies castigated the veto as "the very slang of the leveller and demagogue", claiming Jackson was using class warfare to gain support from the common man.
+Whig leader Daniel Webster denounced the veto message on the Senate floor.It manifestly seeks to influence the poor against the rich.
+It wantonly attacks whole classes of the people, for the purpose of turning against them the prejudices and resentments of other classes.
+It is a State paper which finds no topic too exciting for its use, no passion too inflammable for its address and its solicitation.